ac-tuwien/pymhlib/README.md

 - **`misp`**: maximum (weighted) independent set problem based on `SubsetVectorSolution`
 - **`mkp`**: multidimensional 0-1 knapsack problem based on `SubsetVectorSolution`

-Shared code of these demos is found in the submodules `mhlib.demos.common` and `mhlib.demos.graphs`, test instance data in `mhlib.demos.data`.
+Shared code of these demos is found in the submodules `pymhlib.demos.common` and `pymhlib.demos.graphs`, test instance data in `pymhlib.demos.data`.

 Moreover, `julia-maxsat.py` and `julia-maxsat.jl` demonstrate the integration with the Julia programming language.
 Implementing time-critical parts of an application in Julia may accelerate the code substantially.